- Dr Barbara Bompani

 The Global Development Academy brings together the University’s international legacy of researching and teaching excellence across its three colleges of Humanities and Social Sciences, Medicine and Veterinary Medicine, Science and Engineering.
 The Academy provides support and a place where students, staff and the broader community involved in development, meet and engage together.
 For more information click here

-Bompani B (2015) ‘For God and For My Country’: Pentecostal-charismatic Churches and the Framing of a New Political Discourse in Uganda' in van Klinken A & Chitando E (eds) Public Religion and the Politics of Homosexuality in Africa, Surrey: Asghate Publishing, chapter 2 [forthcoming].
+Bompani B (2015) ‘For God and For My Country’: Pentecostal-charismatic Churches and the Framing of a New Political Discourse in Uganda' in van Klinken A & Chitando E (eds) Public Religion and the Politics of Homosexuality in Africa, Surrey: Asghate Publishing, chapter 1 [in press].

 Bompani B & Terreni Brown S (2015) 'A “religious revolution”?
-Print media, sexuality and religious discourse in Uganda' in Journal of Eastern African Studies [first issue in 2015].
+Print media, sexuality and religious discourse in Uganda' in Journal of Eastern African Studies, vol. 9, issue 1, pp. 110-126.

 Bompani B (2015) 'Religion and Development in Sub-Saharan Africa: An Overview' in Tomalin E. (eds) Handbook for Religions and Global Development, chapter 7, London: Routledge [in press].